Children and Youth

 Devising an integrated implementation plan for arts in education is a priority for Creative Ireland.
-The plan – Creative Children – will be launched in September 2017.
+The plan – Creative Children – will be launched later this year.

 Curriculum decision-making contributes to every child’s learning and development outcomes in terms of identity, connection with community, wellbeing, confidence as learners and effectiveness as communicators.
 Children flourish through creative activities and experimenting with forms of expression using a range of media.

 Over the course of the programme the Charter for Arts in Education will be embraced, fast-tracked, and resourced as a core element of the Creative Ireland agenda.
 The Charter sets out a number of clear principles and guidelines including that arts education:

 - Enables the child to explore alternative ways of communicating

 - Encourages ideas that are personal and inventive